-Units Selection ? × Lengths ft v Dimensions Forces Weight Densities Stesses Material Strengths ksi × Moments kips-ft v Linear Forces kips/ft v Save these units settings as the e default settings?
-Standard Imperial Standard M letric OK Cancel
+Units Selection ? × Lengths Dimensions Forces kips v → Weight Densities Stesses ksi v Material Strengths Moments kips-ft v Linear Forces kips/ft v Save these units settings as the e default settings?
+Standard Imperial Standard M letric ОК Cancel

 - Units can be changed at any time during modeling and the current units will be converted to the new units. - Once units are set to the desired value, click the Save As Defaults button to make these units the default settings for any new models.